njtierney/validateHOT/README.md

 alternative which is composed of `Att1_Lev5`, `Att2_Lev4`, and `60`
 which is the value that should be interpolated.
-We tell `createHOT()` that this value needs to be interpolated by specifying the `coding` argument.
-This tells us that the first two attributes (`Att1_Lev5`, `Att2_Lev4` in the case of alternative 2) are part-worth coded (`0`) while the third attribute is linear coded (`1`).
+We tell `createHOT()` that this value needs to be interpolated by specifying the `coding` argument accordingly.
+This tells us that the first two attributes (`Att1_Lev5`, `Att2_Lev4` in the case of alternative 2) are part-worth coded (`0`) while the third attribute is linear-coded (`1`).

 To interpolate the value, we have to provide `createHOT()` the `interpolate.levels`.
-These **need** to be the same as provided to Sawtooth or `ChoiceModelR` as levels.
+These **need** to be the same levels as provided to Sawtooth or `ChoiceModelR`.
 Moreover, it is important that the value that should be interpolated needs to lie within the lower and upper bound of `interpolate.levels`.
 In our case, we had 7 levels that range from 10 to 70.

 Next, we define the column index of the linear coded variable (`lin.p`) and specify the `coding` we talked about above.
 Again, we are running a